Colborne Street United Church

 At first, it was known as St. George’s but in September 1854, the records contain the first reference to the church at the St. James Street Church.

-On January 4, 1859, during an election campaign, the Church was burned to the ground.
+On January 4, 1859, during a rowdy political election campaign in London, the Church was burned to the ground.
 The members were granted the use of St. George’s School as a place of worship and took up the task of raising money for a new Church.

 With sufficient funds, a new site was chosen, and the lot on St. James Street was exchanged for one on the north side of Pall Mall Street near Colborne Street.
 The tender of Edward Garratt at $ 770.00 was accepted.
 The building was 30’ x 40’ and bore the inscription in marble on the front of the church: “Wesleyan Methodist Church, AD 1859”.